rollerworks/search/Resources/doc/type.rst

 Type
 ====

-Filtering types for working with values, each type implements its own way of handling a value including validation/sanitizing and possible optimizing.
+The RecordFilter is more just then simple an search engine.

+As your properly know, searching works by filtering conditions, configured by fields in sets.

+Each field can have a special filtering type for working with values.
+Using an special type for the field allows validation/sanitizing and matching.

-Basic types like Date/Time and numbers are built-in, but building your own types is also possible and very simple.
+Basic types like Date/Time and numbers are built-in, but you can also build your own types.

 .. note::

-    All built-in types are local aware and require either the International extension or Symfony Intl Stubs (The Symfony stub may not support all locales).
+    All built-in types are local aware and require the Symfony Locale component.
+    When working with none ASCII charters the International Extension must be installed.

 Secondly, all built-in types support comparison optimizing when possible.

 Its possible but not recommended to overwrite the build-in types by using the same alias.
+You should only considering doing this when absolutely needed.

 see ``Resources/config/services.xml`` for there corresponding names.